Forex Education

 The exchange rate risk is substantial in nature and would mold itself in the market’s perception, having views on the upward or downward directions due to certain factors.

-In addition to this, the counter or off the exchange trading is not regulated, and as a result, there is no limit on daily price changes.
+In addition to this, counter or off the exchange trading is not regulated, and as a result, there is no limit on daily price changes.
 This thing can have a significant impact on the forex market, and as a trader, you can turn the tables in your favor by doing fundamental and technical analysis.

 The best way to avoid the exchange rate risk is to reduce your losses and increase the chances of better return by trading within your limits.
 This trading strategy includes certain parts, like